-Fault Cause Remedy Wrong Polarity Lamp incorrectly fitted Faulty wiring Anode (large electrode) must always be on top in vertical burning position Check polarity, transpose connections if necessary Cap overheated Cap temperature above 230°C Faulty contacts Cooling equipment defective Check terminals, tighten or renew Check cooling equipment and replace if necessary Arc unsteady Lamp operated outside current control range Magnetic stabilisation for horizontal operation defective Correct current setting Check magnetic stabilisation Bulb draws in air Crack in graded seal caused by overheated cap Maximum cap temperature 230°C Check terminals - tighten or renew Glass erosion on fused quartz bulb Lamp operated outside current control range Lamp service life exceeded Correct current setting Check meter Electrodes damagedPremature blackening Current ripple too high Auxiliary mirror incorrectly adjusted Have power supply inspected Adjust auxiliary mirror Asymmetrical blackening of lamp (in horizontal burning position) Lamp operated too long in same position Turn lamp through 180° after half service life
+Fault Cause Remedy Wrong Polarity.
+Lamp incorrectly fitted.
+Faulty wiring.
+Anode (large electrode) must always be on top in vertical burning position.
+Check polarity, transpose connections if necessary.
+Cap overheated.
+Cap temperature above 230°C. Faulty contacts.
+Cooling equipment defective.
+Check terminals, tighten or renew.
+Check cooling equipment and replace if necessary.
+Arc unsteady.
+Lamp operated outside current control range.
+Magnetic stabilisation for horizontal operation defective.
+Correct current setting.
+Check magnetic stabilisation.
+Bulb draws in air.
+Crack in graded seal caused by overheated cap.
+Maximum cap temperature 230°C. Check terminals - tighten or renew.
+Glass erosion on fused quartz bulb.
+Lamp operated outside current control range.
+Lamp service life exceeded.
+Correct current setting.Check meter.
+Electrodes damaged.Premature blackening.
+Current ripple too high.
+Auxiliary mirror incorrectly adjusted.
+Have power supply inspected.
+Adjust auxiliary mirror Asymmetrical blackening of lamp (in horizontal burning position).
+Lamp operated too long in same position.
+Turn lamp through 180° after half service life.

-Failure of Lamp to Ignite
+Failure of Lamp to ignite

-In the event of the xenon lamp failing to light the following steps should be taken:
+In the event of the lamp failing to light the following steps should be taken:

-- 1) Check that the mains supply is connected to the input of the PSU.
-On operating the lamp switch, if the lamp does not light, switch off mains supply and check all fuses. - 2) On pressing the lamp switch the lamp still does not ignite, check the searchlight head.
-On your command get an operator to activate the switch for approximately 10 seconds.
-During this time listen for any noise (cracking or hissing) coming from within the barrel.
-If this arcing is heard switch off the supply at the mains.
-Remove the rear bezel to expose the two supply leads to the xenon lamp.
+- 1) Check that the supply is connected to the input of the PSU and check all connections as per the wiring diagram.
+On operation if the lamp does not light, switch off supply and check all fuses. - 2) On your command get an operator to switch on the light for approximately 2 seconds.
+During this time listen for any noise (cracking or hissing) coming from the igniter housed in the rear of the searchlight.
+If this arcing is heard switch off the supply.
+Remove the front and rear bezels to expose the two supply leads to the lamp.
 Using a dry cloth wipe these leads to remove any dust, moisture or condensation that may have formed around the inside of the barrel.
-Replace the rear bezel, ensuring the latches are located, and perform the check again, listening for the cracking.
-If the lamp still fails to ignite, switch off at the mains and replace the xenon lamp in accordance with the safety procedures within this manual and the manufacturer's information.
+Replace the front and rear bezels, ensuring the latches are securely fastened, and perform the check again, listening for the cracking.
+If the lamp still fails to ignite, switch off at the supply and replace the lamp in accordance with the safety procedures within the manual and the manufacturer's information.